refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

   - [Deleting post record](#deleting-post-record)
   - [Adding Pagination](#adding-pagination)

-## Why Use refine?
+## Why Use Refine?

-[refine](https://github.com/refinedev/refine) is an open-source front-end development framework based on React that allows developers to create and deploy web applications in record time and with unrivaled flexibility.
-By design, refine decouples UI from frontend application logic to give developers complete styling and customization control.
+[Refine](https://github.com/refinedev/refine) is an open-source front-end development framework based on React that allows developers to create and deploy web applications in record time and with unrivaled flexibility.
+By design, Refine decouples UI from frontend application logic to give developers complete styling and customization control.

-**refine**'s can be used in the development of data-intensive applications such as admin panels and dashboards; as well as an option for building public-facing applications.
+**Refine**'s can be used in the development of data-intensive applications such as admin panels and dashboards; as well as an option for building public-facing applications.

 It can also connect to any REST or GraphQL backend service and includes support for NestJs CRUD, Airtable, Strapi, Supabase, and others out of the box and comes with powerful, enterprise-grade UI frameworks: Ant Design, Material UI, Chakra UI and Mantine which support any UI-Kit as well as custom(headless) design.